 Whilst it may be a great solution for many people, it may not be the right vehicle for others (or available to them).

-That’s why it’s a good idea to seek out the very best independent financial advice when considering income drawdown.
+That’s why it’s a good idea to seek out the very best financial advice when considering income drawdown.

 At RBIG Financial Services our expert advisors will be pleased to take time to fully understand your financial situation, attitude to risk and retirement aspirations.

-They’ll then make an independent and expert recommendation.
+They’ll then make an expert recommendation.
 This will marry your needs and wants to the most appropriate and tax efficient financial products offered by the providers with whom we have forged relationships over many years.